Pediatric immunizations and well-child visits

 Do I need to vaccinate my child before they start school?

 Yes.
-Minnesota law requires school-age children to get their pediatric immunizations before they attend school unless they have written proof that they are exempt from getting vaccines.
-In order to make it easier for your child to get their vaccines, the Park Nicollet Foundation supports the No Shots, No School program.
+Minnesota law and Wisconsin law require school-age children to get their pediatric immunizations before they attend school unless they have written proof that they are exempt from getting vaccines.
+In Minnesota, HealthPartners collaborates with many local school districts through the No Shots, No School program to make it easier for children to get their vaccines.

 Immunization appointments are available to any child – they don’t have to be an established patient at our clinics.
 And we provide pediatric immunizations at no direct charge to your family.